The Guilt-Free Guide To Leaving A Dog Home Alone

-We all know what happens to little boys when they are accidentally left behind at Christmas time from that iconic comedy, Home Alone, of two decades ago, but when the protagonist in a real life story is not Macauley Culkin, but rather a dog that is left home alone, the repercussions may be different, but can be equally expensive and painful.
+We all know what happens to little boys when they are accidentally left behind at Christmas time from that iconic comedy, Home Alone, of two decades ago, but when the protagonist in a real life story is not Macauley Culkin, but rather a medium or high energy dog that is left home alone, the repercussions may be different, but can be equally expensive and painful.

 Then there is the guilt, which has many forms, and it can and does raise its heavy and depressing head many times during the course of our busy lives.

 According to the late Emma Bombeck, “guilt is the gift that keeps on giving.”

 So whether it occurs at that moment when your mother-in-law tells you she’s okay “standing out in the rain” or your dog looks at you with those puppy dog eyes that are brimming with hurt, betrayal and abandonment, there is no escape and only a glimmer of hope that somewhere, somehow there can be some sort of resolution.

 A Few Relevant Statistics On Guilt And Our Pups

 A 2016 survey conducted by the New York Daily News and involving some 2,000 dog owners indicated that 80% of participants felt guilty about leaving their dogs alone at home too much and compensated for guilt over lost time spent with lavish treats and toys.